aayushi02agarwal/problem-solving-js/es6.md

 - 1. Avoid name clashes
 - 2. Ensure Privacy - not accesssable via iteration
 - 3. Prevent accidental property modification
+---

+## 7. Babel
+- Babel is an open source transpiler that converts ES6+ version code to oldes compatible version of js that can be run by previous js engines.
+- For example - Arrow functions in ES6 are converted to normal function declarations